 When your friend expresses concern about a serious health diagnosis, you feel worried.

 Those are all moments of compassion.
 Unlike sympathy, where you recognize a situation and may reach out to the person suffering without feeling with him or her, compassion involves actually sharing an emotion with someone else as a result of their experience.

 It wasn’t your pet that passed away.
 It wasn’t you who was treated badly.
 It wasn’t your news from the doctor.
 But just hearing a person’s story and seeing them in distress made you feel the same way.
 “Witnessing the story is true compassion,” says Ann Pardo, M.A., L.P.C., B.C.C., director of life management at Canyon Ranch in Tucson.
 “You’re seeing how the experience affected that person—and it affects you too.”
 Knowing when to gently touch them on the shoulder or when to leave them alone is what we call empathy, she adds.
 It takes compassion a step further with an action.

 Why We Feel Compassion

 While the fact that you care about a person can certainly contribute to your reaction, there’s a more scientific reason you exhibit compassion—one that explains why you can share emotions with people you don’t even know.

-Your brain is able to synchronize with another person’s through mirror neurons—nerve cells that copy (or “mirror”) the behavior you’re witnessing.
+It seems that mirror neurons may be working here.
+Your brain is able to synchronize with another person’s through nerve cells that copy (or “mirror”) the behavior you’re witnessing.
 These neurons explain why we yawn when we see others do so, or why we feel like we’re being chased when we’re watching someone being pursued in a movie.
 Your brain thinks you’re having the experience.
 “You wear that story or situation in your mind as if it’s your own,” Pardo explains.